Western Asset Inflation-Linked Income Fund (NYSE:WIA) Plans $0.05 Monthly Dividend

-Western Asset Inflation-Linked Income Fund (NYSE:WIA – Get Rating) declared a monthly dividend on Monday, November 28th, Wall Street Journal reports.
-Shareholders of record on Thursday, December 22nd will be paid a dividend of 0.05 per share by the financial services provider on Friday, December 30th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 6.65%.
-The ex-dividend date of this dividend is Wednesday, December 21st.
+Western Asset Inflation-Linked Income Fund (NYSE:WIA – Get Rating) declared a monthly dividend on Wednesday, November 30th, Wall Street Journal reports.
+Investors of record on Thursday, December 22nd will be given a dividend of 0.05 per share by the financial services provider on Friday, December 30th.
+This represents a $0.60 dividend on an annualized basis and a yield of 6.65%.
+The ex-dividend date is Wednesday, December 21st.

 About Western Asset Inflation-Linked Income Fund